kkdlau/COMP4411-Modeler/readme.md

   - You can use "L System Depth" to control the tree size
 - 2B mood cycling: yes
   - "Mood Cycling" allows you to change the face of the cat
-  - Also , the tail swinging speed varies according to the mood of the cat
+  - Also, the tail swinging speed varies according to the mood of the cat
+  - The light colour varies according to mood too
 - 4B metaballs: yes
   - Set "Enable Organic Model" to 1 for enabling this feature
   - It will alter the cat's head